-With the launch of For All Kind: The Campaign for CarolinaOpens in new window on Oct.
-6, 2017, the University of North Carolina at Chapel Hill announced a $20 million challenge in support of need-based aid for the children of service men and women.
-Running through October 2019, the Red, White and Carolina Blue Challenge will further open the door to a world-class, Carolina education for students from military families who qualify for the Carolina Covenant.
+As part of For All Kind: the Campaign for CarolinaOpens in new window, UNC accepted a $20 million challenge to support need-based aid for the children of service men and women.
+Running through October 7, 2019, the Red, White and Carolina Blue Challenge will make a world-class, Carolina education more accessible to students from military families who qualify for the Carolina Covenant.

-The challenge results from a gift commitment totaling $40 million from Steve and Debbie Vetter of Greensboro, North Carolina: $20 million will support the Red, White and Carolina Blue Challenge, $10 million will support UNC Kenan-Flagler Business School and $10 million will support Carolina Athletics.
+Steve and Debbie Vetter of Greensboro, North Carolina, committed a $40 million total gift: $20 million to spur the Red, White and Carolina Blue Challenge, $10 million to support UNC Kenan-Flagler Business School and $10 million to support Carolina Athletics.

-If met by Oct.
-7, 2019, the Red, White and Carolina Blue Challenge will provide a total of $40 million to create scholarship opportunities for students from military families.
-Recipients of their gift will be recognized as Steve and Debbie Vetter Military Family Scholars.
+If met, the Red, White and Carolina Blue Challenge will provide at least $40 million in scholarship support for students from military families; scholars will be acknowledged as Steve and Debbie Vetter Military Family Scholars.

-Carolina remains one of the few U.S. public universities that is truly need blind during the admissions process.
-The challenge will help sustain that tradition by meeting the full financial need of Carolina Covenant-qualifying children of retired and active duty military personnel.
+Carolina remains committed to its longstanding need-blind admissions process.
+This challenge will help sustain that tradition by meeting the full financial need of Carolina Covenant-qualifying children of retired and active duty military personnel.

-Launched in 2004, the Carolina Covenant scholarship program is a groundbreaking initiative that affords children of low-income families — many of whom are first-generation students — an opportunity to attend Carolina without borrowing a penny.
-The program supports Carolina’s mission of staying truly public and provides intellectually driven, hard-working young individuals from low-income backgrounds the chance to study at one of the most prestigious public universities in the country — and the freedom to pave a future unburdened by college debt.
-Since its beginning, the scholarship program has enabled more than 6,000 high-performing, low-income students to attend Carolina and graduate debt-free.
+Launched in 2004, the Carolina Covenant scholarship program affords children of low-income families an opportunity to attend Carolina debt-free.
+The program supports Carolina’s mission of staying truly public and provides intellectually driven, hard-working young individuals the chance to study at one of the country’s most prestigious public universities — and the freedom to pave a future unburdened by college debt.
+Since its beginning, the program has enabled more than 6,000 high-performing, low-income students to attend Carolina and graduate debt-free.